phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 ### Other Requirements

 - [IgDetective](https://github.com/Immunotools/IgDetective.git) is required for the following analysis.
+Please make sure all the relative path is changed to absolute path in IgDetective source code, otherwise error will occur.
 - `samtools` is required for the following analysis.

 ## Usage